OPS-E2E-PPE/VBA-Docs/api/Visio.MasterShortcut.ImportIcon.md

 ## Remarks

-The  **ImportIcon** method can only import files that were produced by exporting a master icon in the application's internal icon format (**visIconFormatVisio**)?it does not accept icons in other file formats.
+The **ImportIcon** method can only import files that were produced by exporting a master icon in the application's internal icon format (**visIconFormatVisio**); it does not accept icons in other file formats.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]